Samlesbury Hall

 Admission to the Hall and Ground is free, except on event days when we charge a small admission fee to include the extra entertainment on offer.

-* Please check with the Hall - they do close on Saturdays and occasional Fridays for weddings and private functions.
+* Please check with the Hall.
+Closed on Mondays and Saturdays and occasional Fridays for weddings and private functions.

 Always open on Bank Holidays, apart from New Year's Day and Boxing Day.